Olney, Philadelphia: Private schools

-There are several private and parochial schools in Olney.
-Elementary schools include Saint Helena-Incarnation Regional Elementary School as of September 2012 merging Incarnation Catholic School & Saint Helena, and Olney Christian School which opened in September, 2012.
-Area high schools include International Christian High School, which used to be Cedar Grove Christian Academy.
-Prior to its closing in 2010, Olney was the home of Cardinal Dougherty High School which was once the largest Roman Catholic high school in the United States.
+Private elementary schools include Saint Helena-Incarnation Regional Elementary School, Incarnation Catholic School & Saint Helena, and Olney Christian School, which opened in September 2012.

 Public libraries

-The Free Library of Philadelphia operates the Greater Olney Branch.
+The Free Library of Philadelphia maintains the Greater Olney Branch in Olney.

 Higher education

-La Salle University borders Olney, Nicetown-Tioga and Germantown.
-Though the university is mostly considered within the borders of the Ogontz or Belfield neighborhoods, La Salle is sometimes erroneously labelled as in the Olney neighborhood, as its campus is located on 20th and Olney Avenue.

-As a result, local media, students, or faculty will incorrectly refer to La Salle as in the Olney section of Philadelphia.
+La Salle University borders Olney and the Nicetown–Tioga and Germantown sections of the city.

 Demographics

 Olney was originally settled by German Americans, and maintained an homogeneous population throughout the first half of the 20th century.
 Today, Olney is one of the most diverse middle class neighborhoods in Philadelphia, with the 2nd largest Mexican population only behind South Philadelphia.
 It is also home to large Colombians, Salvadorans, Guatemalans, Cambodians, African Americans, Koreans, Sub-Saharan Africans, West Indians, Hispanics, and Arab Americans communities as well as other smaller groups representing other nationalities and ethnic groups.

 As of the census of 2010, the racial makeup of Olney was 49.5% African American, 26.3% Hispanic or Latino, 13.9% Asian, 6.9% White, and roughly 3% Multiracial.

 After growing modestly during the 1990s, the population of Olney decreased by 2.3% between 2000 and 2010 (from 37,366 to 36,474).
 Olney is located in the 19120 postal zip code, which it shares with Feltonville and Lawncrest.
 Its geographical coordinates are 40.034254 degrees North and 75.121256 degrees West.

 In 2005, the median home sale price in the 19120 zip code was $79,950.
 This was an increase of 20% over the median price for 2004.